What Victims Need to Know About Litigation Against Jack Cooper Transport

-While every commercial truck accident case involves its own set of challenges and obstacles, when the company involved is experiencing long-term financial difficulties, like Jack Cooper Transport their need to avoid the losses that a significant settlement or judgement entails may inspire them to fight claims even harder than they otherwise would.
+While every commercial truck accident case involves its own set of challenges and obstacles, when the company involved is experiencing long-term financial difficulties, as appears to be the case for Jack Cooper Transport, their need to avoid the losses that a significant settlement or judgement entails may inspire them to fight claims even harder than they otherwise would.
 Acclaimed Dallas semi-truck accident attorney Michael Grossman explains.

 Questions Answered on This Page:

 - How many wrecks involving death or injury has the company been involved in?

 - How could the company's financial situation affect their approach to litigation?